objectscript/Polymetric-Dashboard/docs/InstallUsingSourceCode.md

   - This directory contains all the front end code needed to display the metrics collected by the monitoring process.

 ## Installation
-The installation of the Dashboard inclues changes and additions to multiple aspects of the Cache environment; however, these changes are isolated and should not cause issues with existing functionality.
+The installation of the Polymetric Dashboard inclues changes and additions to multiple aspects of the Cache environment; however, these changes are isolated and should not cause issues with existing functionality.

 ###	Front End
 1. Move the */dashboard* directory from the source code into the */CSP/sys* sub-directory of the Cache install directory.